brewswain/code-challenge-trpc-s3-aerial-ops/README.md

 ### Jan 27th, 2023

----

 Today's work is heavily based on our actual functionality -- tRPC and Prisma.
 So far, I created the requested routes, and will begin testing them once I wire up the frontend.

+#### 10:30AM

+---

+tRPC endpoints to list and send new messages confirmed working with mongo.
+Websocket implementation started.
+Roughly 3 hours of work done so far, bringing total average tally up to 5.5 hours.
+Considering I'm learning a couple new technologies as well as implementing some websocket stuff,this is pretty on track with my expectations.
+Unfortunately however, it doesn't seem like I'll be able to get muc more work done today due to unforseen circumstances.